cypress-io/cypress-documentation/source/api/commands/visit.md

 Option | Default | Description
 --- | --- | ---
+`url` | empty string | The URL to visit.
+Behaves the same as the `url` argument.
+`method` | `GET` | The HTTP method to use in the visit.
+`body` | `null` | An optional body to send along with a POST request.
+If it is a string, it will be passed along unmodified.
+If it is an object, it will be urlencoded to a string and sent with the `Content-Type: application/x-www-urlencoded` header.
+`headers` | `{}` | An object that maps HTTP header names to values to be sent along with the request.
 `log` | `true` | {% usage_options log %}
 `auth` | `null` | Adds Basic Authorization headers `failOnStatusCode` | `true` | Whether to fail on response codes other than `2xx` and `3xx`